 Deaf Communication Studies: American Sign Language (CS) 24 Credits

 Program Total: 24 credits DCS:104 American Sign Language I 5 DCS:105 American Sign Language II 5 DCS:107 Fingerspelling 3 DCS:120 Fingerspelling Lab 1 DCS:111 Theory of American Sign Language 3 DCS:119 Theory of American Sign Language Lab 1 DCS:115 Introduction to Deaf Communication

 We invite you to meet with an STLCC advisor for one-on-one help in planning your career pathway in this growing industry.
 CLICK HERE

 Deaf Communication Studies: Interpreter Education (AAS)

-STLCC’s Deaf Communications Studies Advisory Board, a group of professional interpreters and representatives from local hiring agencies, advises program leaders on curriculum and how it relates to employment in the field.
+STLCC’s Deaf Communication Studies Advisory Board, a group of professional interpreters and representatives from local hiring agencies, advises program leaders on curriculum and how it relates to employment in the field.

 Knowledge of American Sign Language can be a valuable addition to a resume for people in a wide variety of service fields, such as special education teachers, teaching assistants, nursing home personnel, educational advocates, social workers, nurses, and more.

 The Missouri Commission for the Deaf and Hard of Hearing works with individuals, service providers, businesses, organizations, and state agencies to improve the lives and opportunities of all Missourians with hearing loss. www.mcdhh.mo.gov

-The Deaf Communications Studies: American Sign Language program is offered at our Florissant Valley campus.
+The Deaf Communication Studies: American Sign Language program is offered at our Florissant Valley campus.
 Students may take general education classes toward this degree at any of our four campuses, our five education centers, and online.